containerbuildsystem/osbs-docs/docs/users.rst

 from_latest
   Boolean to control whether to rebuild from the latest commit in the build branch.
 Defaults to ``false``.
+  When ``true``, each autorebuild will use the latest commit in build branch, when ``false``, each autorebuild will use the original commit from build branch of original build.

 add_timestamp_to_release
   Boolean to control whether to append timestamp to explicitly specified release for autorebuilds.